javascript-tutorial/en.javascript.info/2-ui/5-loading/01-onload-ondomcontentloaded/article.md

   function ready() {
     alert('DOM is ready');

-    // image is not yet loaded (unless was cached), so the size is 0x0 alert(`Image size: ${img.offsetWidth}x${img.offsetHeight}`);
+    // image is not yet loaded (unless it was cached), so the size is 0x0 alert(`Image size: ${img.offsetWidth}x${img.offsetHeight}`);
   }